-- a.
-Senior households;
+• Senior households;

-- b.
-Individuals with children:
+- Individuals with children;

-- c.
-Formerly homeless individuals and families;
+- Formerly homeless individuals and families;

-- d.
-Individuals with a physical impairment and/or developmental disability;

-- e.
-Individuals diagnosed with mental illness:
+- Individuals with disabling conditions;

-- f.
-Children of Tenants; and
+- Children of tenants; and

-- g.
-Veterans.
+- Veterans.

 The applicant should demonstrate it has experience with the population in question.
 If the applicant does not have experience with the specified population, it should have a commitment(s) from a service provider(s) who does have the necessary experience.
-Although MHDC expects applicants that have elected the Service-Enriched Priority to provide services for the full term of the MHDC imposed affordability period, MHDC will accept service provider commitments for renewable three year terms.
+Although MHDC expects applicants that have elected the Service-Enriched Priority to provide services for the full term of the MHDC-imposed affordability period, MHDC will accept service provider commitments for renewable three-year terms.
 Longer commitments will be viewed more favorably.
 MHDC acknowledges that circumstances may require a change in service provider during the life of the development.
 Services for family and senior developments include, but are not limited to, the following examples.